e0xextazy/writers_sql/README.md

-realization sql database about writers and books.
+Postgresql database implementation that stores information about writers and their works and a flask service to get data from the database.

 Run via docker.
 1) Clone this repo;